ClimateTown/discord-bot/README.md

 ---

-This is the code that runs our custom `<bot name>` bot in the Climate Town Discord server!
+This is the code that runs our friendly custom bot (their name is Spud) in the Climate Town Discord server!

 ## Contributing